Adonis' FFXIV Characters

 Daylight Assassin

 Vellie is the toughest and second eldest Malqir - flat voiced and expressionless, she struggles with making personal friends.
+In spite of this, she loves jokes.

 Zinnia Malqir